nvpro-samples/nvpro_core/nvvk/README.md

 - [vulkanhppsupport.hpp](#vulkanhppsupporthpp)
 - [vulkanhppsupport_vkgl.hpp](#vulkanhppsupport_vkglhpp)

+## acceleration_structures.hpp

+### `nvvk::accelerationStructureBarrier` Function
+This function sets up a memory barrier specifically for acceleration structure operations in Vulkan, ensuring proper data synchronization during the build or update phases.
+It operates between pipeline stages that deal with acceleration structure building.

+### `nvvk::toTransformMatrixKHR` Function
+This function converts a `glm::mat4` matrix to the matrix format required by acceleration structures in Vulkan.

+### `nvvk::AccelerationStructureGeometryInfo` Structure
+- **Purpose**: Holds information about acceleration structure geometry, including the geometry structure and build range information.

+### `nvvk::AccelerationStructureBuildData` Structure
+- **Purpose**: Manages the building of Vulkan acceleration structures of a specified type.
+- **Key Functions**:
+  - `addGeometry`: Adds a geometry with build range information to the acceleration structure.
+  - `finalizeGeometry`: Configures the build information and calculates the necessary size information.
+  - `makeCreateInfo`: Creates an acceleration structure based on the current build and size information.
+  - `cmdBuildAccelerationStructure`: Builds the acceleration structure in a Vulkan command buffer.
+  - `cmdUpdateAccelerationStructure`: Updates the acceleration structure in a Vulkan command buffer.
+  - `hasCompactFlag`: Checks if the compact flag is set for the build.
+- **Usage**:
+  - For each BLAS,
+    - Add geometry using `addGeometry`.
+    - Finalize the geometry and get the size requirements using `finalizeGeometry`.
+    - Keep the max scratch buffer size in mind when creating the scratch buffer.
+  - Create Scratch Buffer using the information returned by finalizeGeometry.
+  - For each BLAS,
+    - Create the acceleration structure using `makeCreateInfo`.

 ## appwindowprofiler_vk.hpp
 ### class nvvk::AppWindowProfilerVK

 nvvk::AppWindowProfilerVK derives from nvh::AppWindowProfiler
 and overrides the context and swapbuffer functions.